MSG Network: Former on-air staff

-Carriage Disputes
+Carriage disputes

 MSG was dropped from Dish Network due to a contract dispute in October 2010; the dispute remains unresolved.
-MSG was removed from Time Warner Cable at midnight on December 31, 2011 as the two companies could not agree on a new carriage contract; the network was restored on all TWC systems on February 17, 2012.
+MSG was removed from Time Warner Cable at midnight on December 31, 2011, as the two companies could not agree on a new carriage contract; the network was restored on all TWC systems on February 17, 2012.
 MSG HD was not available on Verizon FiOS until several months after a court order forced MSG to provide the network's HD feed to that provider.
+MSG was dropped by Comcast in September 2021 and remains unavailable.

+On January 1, 2025, MSG was removed from Altice USA's cable systems.
+Altice bought the former Cablevision systems which was under the same ownership as MSG until its sale.
+The dispute has since been resolved.

 Alternate channels

 Along with MSG and MSG Sportsnet, MSG also operates secondary channels, MSG2 and MSG Sportsnet 2, which mainly serve to assist in scheduling the many sporting events it carries.
 Select New York Islanders and New Jersey Devils games also air on MSG when both teams play concurrently, with one airing on MSG Sportsnet, which along with MSG and its alternate channels are officially referred to as MSG Media.
 In turn, select Rangers games air on MSG Sportsnet, when Knicks telecasts are shown on MSG and no live game is airing on MSG Sportsnet at the same time.
 Any sports event to which MSG holds the broadcast rights could air on either channel.

 If more than two of the four local teams it carries are playing at the same time, MSG normally goes to the Knicks – the highest-rated property on the channel – except for instances when that night's game is scheduled for a late start time, in which case a Rangers game will air instead.
 In all other cases, Rangers games are broadcast on MSG2.
 Devils or Islanders games air on MSG Sportsnet 2.
 If any teams are out of playoff contention, MSG will sometimes switch the order of priority among its teams.
 For several years in the 1990s when Cablevision had the rights to seven professional sports teams, an MSG3 overflow feed was occasionally used.

 In the cases of MSG2 and MSG Sportsnet 2, the alternate channels vary.
 Many cable providers use Pop to carry the overflow/alternate feed, while satellite providers use an alternate channel.
 In some cases, these channels are not available outside the New York City area; however, they are offered by DirecTV, Dish Network and Comcast.
 In order to help alleviate confusion, MSG directs viewers to a special website.